blueOkiris/EmbeddedLinuxClass/hw03/README.md

    This program is `hw03/tmp101/threshtemps.py`

-## TMP006

-> You also have a TMP006 i2c sensor in your kit.
-Wire it up and see what you can do with it.

-I wrote a simple program that prints out the temperature from the device

-This port is `hw03/tmp006/gettemp.py`

 ## Etch-a-sketch

 > Modify your etch-a-sketch program to use the bicolor LED matrix in your kit.
 The matrix will work off 3.3V.